zcstarr/modelcontextprotocol/docs/specification/draft/basic/authorization.md

 ### 2.2 Basic OAuth 2.1 Authorization

-When authorization is required and not yet prooven by the client, servers **MUST** respond with _HTTP 401 Unauthorized_.
+When authorization is required and not yet proven by the client, servers **MUST** respond with _HTTP 401 Unauthorized_.

 Clients initiate the
 [OAuth 2.1 IETF DRAFT](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-12)